1,000+ Opportunities

 Watch this video.
 Department of Agriculture 450 Columbus Blvd Ste 701, © 2026 CT. gov - Connecticut's Official State Website

-Based on current listing details, eligibility includes: Nonprofits, businesses, organizations, and academic institutions in Connecticut whose projects enhance the competitiveness of specialty crops (fruits, vegetables, dried fruit, tree nuts, maple syrup, honey, horticulture, and nursery crops).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, businesses, organizations, and academic institutions in Connecticut whose projects enhance the competitiveness of specialty crops (fruits, vegetables, dried fruit, tree nuts, maple syrup, honey, horticulture, and nursery crops).
+Confirm the full requirements in the official notice before applying.